 Don’t give them to a young child.
 Here’s why:

 The photo is said to have been posted by a man named Chen.
-He and his family, who live in China, were visiting South Korea but because his 4y/o son drew all over dad’s passport, Chen couldn’t leave the country to go back home because the document was then considered to be unrecognizable.
+He and his family, who live in China, were visiting South Korea several years back but because his 4y/o son drew all over dad’s passport, Chen couldn’t leave the country to go back home because the document was then considered to be unrecognizable.
 Chen was asking for help in the matter, hence his posting it on Weibo, a microblogging website that’s one of the most popular social media platforms in China.